Web Analytics

 Earth and space / Forces associated objectives

-Suitable for between one and three classes over the course of the day, our popular "Rockets to Rovers" KS2 science workshop is an excellent way for pupils to learn about the forces of thrust, gravity and air resistance (ie drag) involved in lifting a rocket from the ground shared with similar acticvities to our "Spaceman" and "KS2 Rocket Challenge" workshops.
+Suitable for between one and three classes over the course of the day, our popular "Space adn Rockets" KS2 science workshop is an excellent way for pupils to learn about the forces of thrust, gravity and air resistance (ie drag) involved in lifting a rocket from the ground shared with similar acticvities to our "Spaceman" and "KS2 Rocket Challenge" workshops.

 Pupils also learn about earth and space via the history of manned space flight in an exciting and inspiring day of related themed activities.